jwang1122/java1/java1/doc/learnJava.md

 	float x = 129.3F; // f or F on the end double y = 12.3;
 ```
+The above data is in the order of the container size.

+You can assign small value to bigger container, but cannot assign big value to smaller container.
+If you know what you are doing, you can cast big value to smaller container, which may truncation your data.

 ## Operators
 * [Operator](../src/com/huaxia/java1/Operator.java)